Alejoss/Vivere-Stays/DEPLOYMENT.md

 - Django admin interface at `/admin/`
 - API documentation at `/api/docs/`

-The frontend container connects to the backend via `http://35.226.220.107:8000` (HTTP, not HTTPS, since Nginx handles SSL termination).
+The frontend connects to the backend via `https://admin.viverestays.com` (HTTPS).
+Nginx handles SSL termination and routes requests to the backend container on port 8000.

 ### Staging URLs (Legacy)
 | Service | Domain | Protocol | Status |